modeset/-deprecated-utensils/app/assets/utensils/indicator/readme.md

 Indicators are used primarily in carousels for navigation elements for cycling through slides.

-Indicators are instantiated through a carousel wrapper and inject the instance of the carousel to respond to.
+Indicators are instantiated through a carousel component and inject the instance of the carousel to respond to.
 All public activity should still be handled via the carousel.
 Markup for a carousel is automatically generated via JavaScript.